ttchengab/zest_code/README.md

 # ___***ZeST: Zero-Shot Material Transfer from a Single Image***___
+This is the official implementation of ZeST: Zero-Shot Material Transfer from a Single Image.

 ## Installation
 This work is built from the IP-Adaptor.
 Please follow the following installation instructions to get IP-Adapter for Stable Diffusion XL ready.